FlyingDR/gulp-icomoon-converter/README.md

 Type ```String```
 Prefix for icon names.
 If not defined - prefix will be taken from IcoMoon configuration file.

+## separator
+Type ```String```
+Separator between words into icon names.
+Useful if icon names have inconsistent names into Icomoon (for example `my-icon` and `another_icon`) but you want them to be consistent into SCSS.
+This option is used only inside default [transformer](./README.md#transform) so it will stop working in a case if custom information transformer is provided.

 ## filename
 Type ```String```
 Name of target file.